Jmlucero1984/PowerPanel/README.md

 # POWER PANEL
 ## Description
-Plug cables in panels to visualize transfers o whatever you want in Cocos Creator 3.7
+Plug cables in panels to visualize transfers of whatever you want in Cocos Creator 3.7

 Using of shaders, vertex and index data.